yildirimenes/Valet-Service/README.md

 -   An information message can be sent when the vehicle is received.
 -   Calls can be made to communicate in emergencies.
 -   Vehicle registration date and time can be informed to the customer by message.
+-   A revenue model can be created through valet vehicle delivery and a bonus system can be implemented.

 ## Tech Stacks